ziglang/zig/doc/build.zig.zon.md

 Must be a valid bare Zig identifier (don't `@` me), limited to 32 bytes.

-Together with `nonce`, this represents a globally unique package identifier.
+Together with `fingerprint`, this represents a globally unique package identifier.

-### `nonce`
+### `fingerprint`

 Together with `name`, this represents a globally unique package identifier.
 This field is auto-initialized by the toolchain when the package is first created, and then *never changes*.
 This allows Zig to unambiguously detect when one package is an updated version of another.

-When forking a Zig project, this nonce should be regenerated if the upstream project is still maintained.
+When forking a Zig project, this fingerprint should be regenerated if the upstream project is still maintained.
 Otherwise, the fork is *hostile*, attempting to take control over the original project's identity.
-The nonce can be regenerated by deleting the field and running `zig build`.
+The fingerprint can be regenerated by deleting the field and running `zig build`.

 This 64-bit integer is the combination of a 32-bit id component and a 32-bit checksum.

-The id component within the nonce has these restrictions:
+The id component within the fingerprint has these restrictions:

 `0x00000000` is reserved for legacy packages.